psecio/websecio/_posts/2012-08-27__Preventing-XXE-in-PHP.md

 [SimpleXML](http://php.net/simplexml) - they all pretty much handle it the same way by default.
 They take whatever entities are defined in the DOCTYPE header and try to expand them.
-This is good news for those looking for convenience but bad news for those that are more security minded out there as it can lead to XEE attacks without any kind of warning from the parser.
+This is good news for those looking for convenience but bad news for those that are more security minded out there as it can lead to XXE attacks without any kind of warning from the parser.

 Let's look at an example to see how it could be dangerous: